Create your first AI Shoot

 Section titled “Image quality requirements”Make sure your input images follow our AI Shoot input requirements to ensure optimal results.

-Step 2: Create a Brief
+Step 2: Create a Shoot

 - Models - The AI models you want to use